jetify-com/nixtest/README.md

 depends only on nix builtin functions.
 Specifically, it does *not* depend on `nixpkgs`, which can get somewhat large as a dependency.

+NixTest was originally built by [jetpack.io](https://www.jetpack.io) – the company behind [Devbox](https://github.com/jetpack-io/devbox) (one of the easiest ways to use Nix).

 ## Usage
 ### 1. Import the library
 To use the nixtest library, import it as an input in the flake where you are